quentinguidee/Polytech-LaTeX-Template/README.md

 ## Requirements

-To use this template, you have to install the free [Jaapokki font](https://mikkonuuttila.com/jaapokki/) and use Xelatex.
+To use this template, you have to install the free [Jaapokki font](https://mikkonuuttila.com/jaapokki/) made by [Mikko Nuuttila](https://www.behance.net/MikkoNuuttila) and use Xelatex.

 ## Screenshot